dldl/webservice/README.md

 }
 ```

+Of course, you may perform specific actions in the catch blocks.

-The main idea is to split the WebService requests into three parts:
+The main idea is to split the web service requests into three parts:

- - *Connectors*, in charge to connect to the WebService and to grab and/or send raw data from a predefined request
+ - *Connector*, in charge to connect to the web service and to grab and/or send raw data from a predefined request
- - *Parsers*, in charge to transform this raw data to business objects
+ - *Parser*, in charge to transform this raw data to business objects
- - *WebServices*, in charge to check business conditions calling services but also to delegate the call to *connectors*
+ - *WebService*, in charge to check business conditions calling services but also to delegate the call to *connectors*
-   and to call *parsers*
+   and to *parsers*

-This allow to separate the way data is retrieve from the way data is aim to be used.
+This allows to separate the way data is retrieve from the way data is aim to be used.
 It can be easy to cache, log,
 add extensions such as proxies and change the type of connector at any moment (for example, to move from a SOAP to a
-REST WebService).
+REST web service).

 Connectors must implement the `ConnectorInterface`.
-The easiest way is to extend the `AbstractConnector` class.
-Connectors
+The easiest way is to extend the `AbstractConnector` class which provides
-can use any technology such as `cURL`, `Guzzle`, `Soap` or any specific library but must be independent to the data
+logs and cache out of the box.
+Connectors can use any technology such as `cURL`, `Guzzle`, `Soap` or any specific library
-it handles.
+but must be independent to the data it handles.

 Contribution
 ------------